- Milton Brasher-Cunningham

-Donna Denizé has taught English at St. Albans School for Boys in Washington, D.C. since 1987.
+Donna Denizé has taught English at St. Albans School in Washington, DC, since 1987.
 She is an oft-published poet and a contributor to scholarly books and journals, including Shakespeare Set Free (The Folger Library).
-Ms. Denisé has also contributed to programs of NCTE, NEH, Mobil Masterpiece Theatre, and the Smithsonian Institution.
-She has received numberous grants and awards, among them the Distinguished Teacher Award (The White House Commission on Presidential Scholars).
-She has an MA from Howard University in Renaissance Drama and has completed the PhD course work.
-Ms. Denisé serves as chair of the Faculty Diversity Committee at St. Albans and is the faculty advisor of the school's literary magazine.
+Ms. Denizé has also contributed to projects with the NCTE, the NEH, Mobil Masterpiece Theatre, and the Smithsonian Institution.
+She has received numerous grants and awards, among them the Distinguished Teacher Award (The White House Commission on Presidential Scholars).
+She has an M.A. from Howard University in Renaissance Drama and has completed the Ph.D. course work.
+Ms. Denizé serves as chair of the Faculty Diversity Committee at St. Albans and is the faculty advisor of the school's literary magazine.

 Lesson Plan for Great Expectations

 To allow students to become active learners and even teachers as they

 and understand Great Expectations.

 - Lecture: Definition by the teacher of the genre, the four elements

 of fiction (character, plot, setting, and theme), and many literary

 terms that will allow students an opportunity to speak about the book.

 - Reading assignments: About 25 pages a night.